Security-Onion-Solutions/securityonion-docs/grid.rst

 - If the node is a network sensor, then there will be an additional icon for sending test traffic to the sensor.

 - If the node is a network sensor or import node, then there will be an additional icon for uploading your own PCAP or EVTX file.
 Clicking this icon results in an upload form.
-Once you've selected a file and initiated the upload, a status message appears saying ``File is uploading and importing.
-You will receive a notification when it completes.``.
+Once you've selected a file and initiated the upload, a status message appears.
 Uploaded PCAP files are automatically imported via :ref:`so-import-pcap` and EVTX files are automatically imported via :ref:`so-import-evtx`.
 Only one file can be imported at a time, so upload will be disabled until import is complete.
 Once the import is complete, a message will appear containing a hyperlink to view the logs from the import.

 Container Status
 ----------------